imanj12/module-one-final-project-guidelines-dc-web-100818/OUR_README.md

 ## Usage

 To start the app, run `ruby /bin/run.rb` from the installation directory.
-This will drop you into splash page for the app and the core of the primary application loop.
+This will drop you into the splash page for the app and the core of the primary application loop.
+From there, the functionality is straightforward to the user.

+Note: The database will start empty.
+Only Option 2 from the start page will search for shows and add them to the database.
+Options 3 and 4 will only query the existing database.
+Having options 3 and 4 rely on API calls is a planned feature.